Tanner3644/home-assistant-config/README.md

 ## Goals

-* Incorporate different brands of smart home devices into one smart dashboard
+* Incorporate different brands of smart home devices into one smart home dashboard
 * Make a functional, easy to use, reliable and aesethicaly pleasing dashboard
 * Use automations to intregate the components together to make tasks easier